What does the official Suffolk County Council document say?

 3) Children who are ordinarily resident in the catchment area.

-b) Children who live nearest to the school.
+Children who live nearest to the school.
 We will measure the distance by a straight line (‘as the crow flies’).
 All straight line distances are calculated electronically by Suffolk County Council using data provided jointly by the Post Office and Ordnance Survey.
 The data plots the co-ordinates of each property and provides the address-point between which the straight line distance is measured and reported to three decimal places.
 Where there is more than one home within a single building (for example, apartments) we will measure to a single point within that building irrespective of where those homes are located.

-4) Children who live outside the school’s catchment area in the same priority order as set out in (a) and (b) above.”
+4) Children who live outside the school’s catchment area

 Where can I view the official Suffolk County Council document?